fieldtrip/website/development/project/opm_helmet_design.md

 - based on the 10-20 placement scheme for EEG
 - based on an equidistant distribution
-- using termplates, for example existing EEG electrode distributions
+- using templates, for example existing EEG electrode distributions
 - by interactively clicking to specify the sensor positions

 In part 3 we look at how the sensor orientation and rotation can be optimized.
 This is not relevant for mono-axial sensors, but is especially important for bi-axial OPMs, like the FieldLine v3 and Mag4Health sensors.